-The cost of dog daycare in 2026 averages $30 to $60 per full day and $20 to $30 per half day, though prices vary by location, facility type, and the services included.
+The cost of dog daycare in 2026 averages $30 to $60 per full day and $20 to $30 per half day, though prices vary by location, facility type, and services included.
 Monthly doggy daycare packages typically run $400 to $900.
 Multi-day passes offer the best per-day value, and many facilities give 10 to 20 percent discounts for multiple dogs from the same household.
 Most doggy daycares require current vaccinations for rabies, distemper, and Bordetella, and many also require dogs to be spayed or neutered.
-When choosing a doggy daycare, visit in person, ask about the staff-to-dog ratio, and look for facilities that separate dogs by size and temperament.
+When choosing a facility, visit in person, ask about the staff-to-dog ratio (target 1:10 to 1:15), and look for separate areas for large and small dogs.

 You love your dog.
 You also have a job, errands, appointments, and a life that sometimes requires you to be somewhere your dog can't follow.
 That's not a failure of pet ownership.
 That's reality.